 As mentioned by the Shark Tank panel in their recent post, you will need to make sure you’re diligent with your answers (no rushed answers or typos).
 So, grab your notebook and start brainstorming the questions below.
 Think of what could be the best possible answer for those five experienced (and kinda scary) investors.

 Here are some of the more hairy questions with our tips on how to go about them:

 Here the old saying really speaks for itself: “If you can’t explain your idea in one sentence, you don’t know what you’re selling.”

 Simplicity is key.
 If your grandma can’t understand this sentence then you need to rethink it.
 Think about explaining the problem you’re trying to solve and your idea’s solution for it in one simple sentence.

-For example, if Uber was applying, we would suggest something along the lines of: “we are disrupting the taxi industry by connecting users to drivers through a cost-effective, real-time smartphone app”.
+For example, if Uber were applying, we would suggest something along the lines of “we are disrupting the taxi industry by connecting users to drivers through a cost-effective, real-time smartphone app”.